logintc/logintc-c/README.md

     $ cmake -DCMAKE_INSTALL_PREFIX:PATH=/opt/logintc-c .

-Note that on 64-bit systems you must also set --libdir.
-This value will be the same as your "prefix" plus "/lib64":

-    $ cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr/local -DCMAKE_INSTALL_LIBDIR:PATH=/usr/local/lib64 .

 You can pass compiler and linker flags by setting the CFLAGS and LDFLAGS variables.
 This is useful if you want to build a binary with debugging flags, more strict options, or optimization options:

     $ CFLAGS="-g -ansi -pedantic -Wall" cmake .